Mimika Regency: Administrative districts

-Note: (a) the 2010 population is included in the figure for the district from which it was split off. (b) including one kelurahan - the District admin centre as named.
+Note: (a) the 2010 population is included in the figure for Mimika Barat District, from which it was split off. (b) including one kelurahan - the District admin centre as named.

 (c) comprising 11 kelurahan (Dingo Narama, Kebun Sirih, Koperapoka, Kwamki, Otomona, Pasar Sentral, Perintis, Sempan, Timika Indah, Timika Jaya and Wanagon) and 3 desa.

+(d) the 2010 population is included in the figure for the district from which it was split off.

-(d) comprising 3 kelurahan (Inauga, Kamoro Jaya and Wonosari Jaya) and 4 desa.
+(e) comprising 3 kelurahan (Inauga, Kamoro Jaya and Wonosari Jaya) and 4 desa.

-(e) including 2 kelurahan (Karang Senang and Kuala Kencana).
+(f) including 2 kelurahan (Karang Senang and Kuala Kencana).